Line Dance History Australia

 Tucked away in the back corner of the publication, was a relatively obscure column titled "What's On" featuring local dance classes.
 The idea being dancers could seek out teachers and classes close to where they lived in Sydney.
 It wasn't envisaged to attract much attention outside of the local area, however by the time the January/February 1995 issue came around, "What's On" had exploded with dance class listings across every state.
 "What's On" would eventually be renamed "Dancing Around Australia".

-Riding the surge of popularity was the iconic Harold Park Hotel in Glebe, NSW which would be at the forefront of line dancing with free 'Bootscooting' every Sunday afternoon.
+Riding the surge of popularity was the iconic Harold Park Hotel in Glebe, NSW, which would be at the forefront of line dancing in Sydney with free 'Bootscooting' every Sunday afternoon.
 The hotel's front-page adverts bought in patrons, dancers and characters from across the country.
 A Channel 10 news story would soon follow.

 Whilst Dancing Around Australia was the "go to" for classes at home and on holidays, it was the ‘Bushwire’ that would become one of the publication's more popular columns.
-Whilst dancers were always on the lookout for a place to dance, they were also quick to put pen to paper with gripes, letters of thanks, complaints, poems, songs, jokes, choreographies, life stories and fun holiday adventures.
+With dancers always on the lookout for a place to dance, they were also quick to put pen to paper with gripes, letters of thanks, complaints, poems, songs, jokes, choreographies, life stories and fun holiday adventures.
+They would also send their photos.

-In 1993, Tamworth's first line dance competition at the Oxley Bowling Club would pave the way for future competitions and talent.
-Scooping the major categories that year were Gordon Elliott, Tina Salvestro and Ken Wheatley (below).
+Back-tracking 12 months to January 1993 and Tamworth's first line dance competition at the Oxley Bowling Club would pave the way for future competitions and talent.
+Scooping the major categories that year were Gordon Elliott, Tina Salvestro and Ken Wheatley (above).
+Gordon and Ken would also dance on stage with Jean Stafford at a 1993 performance.
+We have included the video below.

 Twelve months later and the 1994 National Line Dancing Championships at Oxley Bowling Club would exceed all expectations with a record number of entrants from throughout Australia.
 The Australian Line Dancers (ALD) would also host the inaugural Longest Line down Peel St in Tamworth.
 Pictured below are three of the ALD dancers and organisers, Tony Coggan, John Taverner and Tony Burns.